psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 But an account to get (*because of an account which I had got*) of his prowess.
 The goodness of his person, and of his mind.

-22\. " 'Tis many a king's son and high prince.
+22\. "'Tis many a king's son and high prince.
 Gave me affection and lasting love,
 I never consented to any man,
-Until I gave love to the valiant Oisin ! "
+Until I gave love to the valiant Oisin !"

 23\.
 O.— By that hand upon thee, O Patrick 1
 Though ('twas) not shameful to me (it seemed) as a story